hashicorp/consul/website/source/docs/guides/kuberenetes-deployment.html.md

 ### Kubectl

-To access the pod and data directory you can start a shell with `kubectl`.
+To access the pod and data directory you can exec into the pod with `kubectl` to start a shell session.

 ```sh
 $ kubectl exec -it mollified-robin-consul-server-0 /bin/ash